TheCoderFactory/webappcoder/Tutorial-StartupCommunity - Part 1.md

 ##Add Bootstrap

-Add bootstrap.css to *app/assets/stylesheets* and bootstrap.min.js to *app/assets/javascripts*.
+Go to http://getbootstrap.com/getting-started and copy the CDN code to put into the head section of  *app/views/layouts/application.html.erb*

 Refresh browser.